 The DPA was set up in 1997, when the former Data Protection Act came into force.

 It is a collegiate body including four members, who are elected by Parliament for a seven-year term.
-The authority has an office in Rome with a staff currently numbering about 135 people.
+The authority has an office in Rome.

 The tasks of the Garante are laid down in the GDPR 2016/679 as well as in the Personal Data Protection Code (legislative decree No. 196/2003)